 The Townsville SDA provides benefits to business and industry looking to invest in Queensland including:

-- the Port of Townsville, Queensland's third largest port, handling more than 7.6 million tonnes during the 2018-19 financial year, with over 30 different commodity types imported and exported including copper, zinc, lead, sugar and fertiliser
+- the Port of Townsville, Queensland's third largest port, handling over 30 different commodity types imported and exported including copper, zinc, lead, sugar and fertiliser

 - rail routes running north, south and west with key connections to the North Coast Rail Corridor and North West Rail Corridor

-- the national road network, which provide access north to Cairns, south to Mackay and Brisbane and west to Charters Towers and Mount Isa
+- the national road network, which provides access north to Cairns, south to Mackay and Brisbane and west to Charters Towers and Mount Isa

 - a dedicated transportation corridor, providing direct road access to the Port via the Townsville Port Access Road